deba443/analytics-dashboard/README.md

 - Caching with **Redis** for aggregated queries
 - Fully responsive and accessible UI
-- Fully UI based performance
+- Fully UI based performance with speed

 ---